 New global guidelines launched to reduce surgical site infection and antimicrobial resistance

-New international surgical guidelines will help to save thousands of lives in Low- and Middle-income Countries (LMIC) countries by standardising and improving practice in surgery.
+International surgical guidelines launched this week will help to save thousands of lives in Low- and Middle-income Countries (LMIC) countries by standardising and improving practice in surgery.

-An international collaboration funded by the NIHR led by the University of Birmingham sets out nine essential recommendations that should be implemented as a priority across all hospitals world-wide in the fight against Surgical Site Infection (SSI).
+An international collaboration led by the University of Birmingham sets out nine essential recommendations that should be implemented as a priority across all hospitals world-wide in the fight against Surgical Site Infection (SSI).

 More people die within 30 days of surgery annually than from all causes related to HIV, malaria, and tuberculosis combined (2·97 million deaths).
 It is estimated that failure to improve surgical care will cost the world economy $12.3 trillion in lost GDP by 2030.